wiwihere/wiwi-bot/README.md

 3. Within the leaderboards channel create threads for: `raids`, `strikes` and `fractals`.
 - Get the thread id by right click -> copy link or  -> paste only the last 18 digit number in the .env.
 4. Setup the database.
 Copy `gw2_datase/db-empty.sqlite3` to `gw2_datase/db.sqlite3`.
-    - Ability to update the databse after new releases is not yet implemented.
 5. Add core members to the database, see [Add a core member](#add-a-core-member).

 ## Customization